 Do you do your grocery shopping online?

-“It is our hope that the program will continue to grow and expand to across the state beginning with communities that have high food insecurity,” Janee Moore, MDHHS Food Access Public Health Consultant, says.
+“It is our hope that the program will continue to grow and expand across the state, beginning with communities that have high food insecurity,” Janee Moore, MDHHS Food Access Public Health Consultant, said in 2022.
 “Fresh Food Connection strives to create a better food system by supporting farmers and communities to provide local, affordable fresh food.”

 Participating Sites: